2018ik/2018ik.github.io/_wiki/conscience.markdown

 ## Function

 The conscience touches any offense one may have towards God and man (Acts 24:16).
+The function of the conscience was not manifested until the fall of man, which caused their eyes to be opened (Gen. 3:7).
+The most obvious feeling of the conscience is the one toward sin - for example if a believer steals something, their conscience will convict them.
+Then, there is a feeling towards worldly occupation.
+To love the world more than God, such as money or fashion, will cause the conscience to condemn.
+There are also feelings that don't fit in any category; for example, the conscience may convict someone to clean up their disorganized closet.

-This includes situations where one may not necessarily be fully in the wrong.
+The conscience touches situations where one may not necessarily be fully in the wrong.
 Just because someone else is also in the wrong, this does **not** justify oneself being in the wrong.
 For example, if Bob steals a $10 pen from Mike, who stole a $20000 car from Bob, Bob nonetheless still must confess fault to Mike.

+## Descriptors of the Conscience

+There are 15 descriptors attached to the conscience in the New Testament:

+1. Good (Acts 23:1)
+2. Pure (1 Tim.
+3:9; 2 Tim.
+1:3)
+3. Purified (Heb 9:14)
+4. Sprinkled (Heb.
+10:22)
+5. Evil (Heb.
+10:22)
+6. Testifying (2 Cor 1:12)
+7. without offense (Acts 24:16)
+8. Accusing (Rom.
+2:15)
+9. Excusing (Rom.
+2:15)
+10. Witnessing (Rom.
+9:1; Rom.
+8:16)
+11. Branded (1 Tim.
+4:2)
+12. Without feeling (Eph.
+4:19)
+13. Defiled  (Titus 1:15)
+14. Weak (1 Cor.
+8:7,10,12)
+15. Other people's (2 Cor.
+4:2; 2 Cor.
+5:11-12)

 ## Testimonies